Grape surgery: Internet meme

 Footage and images of the da Vinci Surgical System peeling the skin of a grape became part of an internet meme in November 2018.
 The original footage of the system being used on a grape was published on YouTube in 2010, and another video featuring the stitching of a grape's skin back together was posted there in 2014.

 Cheddar TV posted a video on 7 July 2017 showing the 2010 footage, with the onscreen caption "they did surgery on a grape".
 This was screenshotted and posted on Instagram by the meme account simpledorito repeating the caption in the post's description.
 The phrase and imagery went viral, with other social media users, and some brand accounts, expanding on the meme's format.
 Imagery of a robot performing surgery on a grape at the Peter MacCallum Cancer Centre from May 2018 was incorporated into the meme.
 The virality of the meme has been attributed to the vagueness and absurdity of the phrase "they did surgery on a grape", and the lack of context provided.

+Other fruit models

+Bananas are used as a low-fidelity, low-cost model in the training of intraoral suture and some techniques in the treatment of ingrown toenails.
+However, banana peel is an inferior model to a 3D-printed model in intraoral suture training.